 |Removal of an old deck

-If you love to spend time outside with your family and friends, you may want to consider paying for additional deck accessories and features.
+If you love to spend time outside with your family and friends, you may want to consider paying for additional accessories.
 These will make your deck a lot more fun to spend time on, both during day and night.

 |Install electric outlet (requires licensed electrician)